Hundreds rally at Prime Minister's Office to demand Abe and Taro Aso quit over Moritomo document-tampering | The Japan Times

 “I think it’s getting harder and harder even for those usually apathetic toward politics to stay silent,” Kida said.

-“The whole Moritomo scandal began with the idea of politicians using their own influence to ‘privatize’ the administrative process,” a 40-year-old company employee who asked not to be named said.
+“The whole Moritomo scandal began with the idea of politicians using their own influence to ‘privatize’ the administrative process,” said a 40-year-old company employee who asked not to be named.

 A 28-year-old company employee who only wished to be identified by his last name, Yamamoto, said it was his first time participating in an anti-government rally.